tayljordan/martcal/README.md

 -----------

 Martcal is a Python package for calculating the distance from any point at sea to a port, accounting for land masses.
-The method used is based on spherical trigonometry, where the system will locate:
-1. nearest port from sea using mercator distance
-2. distance from nearest port to destination port using static tables

-The outcome will be the at-sea leg of resultant triangle.
+The platform is a prototype as such may be unsuitable for commercial use.

 Installation
 ------------